barricklab/ostir/JOSS/paper.md

     orcid: 0000-0003-0888-7358
     affiliation: "1"
 affiliations:
-  - Department of Molecular Biosciences, Center for Systems and Synthetic Biology, The University of Texas at Austin
+ - name: Department of Molecular Biosciences, Center for Systems and Synthetic Biology, The University of Texas at Austin
    index: 1
-  - McKetta Department of Chemical Engineering, The University of Texas at Austin
+ - name: McKetta Department of Chemical Engineering, The University of Texas at Austin
    index: 2
-date: 9 January 2021
+date: 11 May 2021
 bibliography: paper.bib
 ---